20 years PhraseExpress - Major new version 16.1 out now!

 To restrict a phrase (folder) to specific programs:

-- Launch the program(s) you wish to include/exclude from PhraseExpress.
+- Make sure that the program(s) are running, you wish to include/exclude from PhraseExpress.

 - Highlight the desired phrase (folder) and click the main menu button

-- Select to restrict to vs. exclude from a specific program.
+- Select the option to restrict to vs. exclude from a specific program.

 - Select the desired program from the drop-down list.